Nuked88/ComfyUI-N-Nodes/README.md

 `git clone https://github.com/Nuked88/ComfyUI-N-Nodes.git`
 to your ComfyUI `custom_nodes` directory

-2. **IMPORTANT**: If you want the GPT nodes on GPU you'll need to run **install_dependency bat files**.
+2. ~~IMPORTANT: If you want the GPT nodes on GPU you'll need to run **install_dependency bat files**.
 There are 2 versions: ***install_dependency_ggml_models.bat*** for the old ggmlv3 models and ***install_dependency_gguf_models.bat*** for all the new models (GGUF).
 YOU CAN ONLY USE ONE OF THEM AT A TIME!
 Since _llama-cpp-python_ needs to be compiled from source code to enable it to use the GPU, you will first need to have [CUDA](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64)  and visual studio 2019 or 2022  (in the case of my bat) installed to compile it.
-For details and the full guide you can go [HERE](https://github.com/abetlen/llama-cpp-python) .
+For details and the full guide you can go [HERE](https://github.com/abetlen/llama-cpp-python).~~

-If you want the GPT nodes on CPU you'll need to run ***install_dependency_cpu_only_gguf_models.bat*** or ***install_dependency_cpu_only_ggml_models***

-This bats are made for the official portable windows version of ComfyUI.

 ComfyUI will then automatically load all custom scripts and nodes at the start.

+> [!NOTE]
+> The llama-cpp-python installation will be done automatically by the script.
+If you have an NVIDIA GPU NO MORE CUDA BUILD IS NECESSARY thanks to jllllll(https://github.com/jllllll/llama-cpp-python-cuBLAS-wheels/) repo.

 - For uninstallation:
   - Delete the `ComfyUI-N-Nodes` folder in `custom_nodes`

-# Important
+> [!IMPORTANT]
-These nodes were tested primarily in Windows in the default environment provided by ComfyUI and in the environment created by the [notebook](https://github.com/comfyanonymous/ComfyUI/blob/master/notebooks/comfyui_colab.ipynb) for paperspace specifically with the cyberes/gradient-base-py3.10:latest docker image.
+> These nodes were tested primarily in Windows in the default environment provided by ComfyUI and in the environment created by the [notebook](https://github.com/comfyanonymous/ComfyUI/blob/master/notebooks/comfyui_colab.ipynb) for paperspace specifically with the cyberes/gradient-base-py3.10:latest docker image.
 **Any other environment has not been tested.**